 - 1 tablespoon butter or coconut oil,, melted

 - 1/2 cup canned pumpkin puree, (not pumpkin pie filling)

 - 1/2 cup dark chocolate chips, , optional

 - warm maple syrup and butter for serving

-Let the batter rest for five minutes.
+- Let the batter rest for five minutes.
 While the batter rests, heat a large skillet over medium high heat on the stove.
 Add a little butter or cooking spray to the skillet and then cook pancakes (about 1/4 cup of pancake batter for each pancake) on the skillet for about 5-6 minutes per side until golden brown.
-Serve with butter and warm maple syrup.

 - Serve with butter, warm maple syrup and any other desired toppings.
 Enjoy!